Funding Opportunities and Announcements

 The Third Stand Alone Missions of Opportunity Notice (SALMON-3 = NNH17ZDA004O) Announcement of Opportunity (AO) is an omnibus, meaning it hosts individual flight opportunities each with its own topic and due date.
 The Table of SALMON-3 PEA Due Dates has hypertext links to each program element appendix (PEA) in SALMON-3.

-The Cost Cap on the PI-Managed Mission Cost (PIMMC) for an EVI-6 investigation is $37M in Fiscal Year (FY) 2024 dollars with a possibility of an additional request of up to $5.3M for a Science Enhancement Option
+The Cost Cap on the PI-Managed Mission Cost for an EVI-6 investigation estimate is $37M in Fiscal Year 2024 dollars with a possibility of an additional request of up to $5.3M for a Science Enhancement Option.
+NASA expects to select one or more Class D Instrument and/or Class D CubeSat Investigations based on funding availability at the time of selection.

 You may download the current planning list of SMD Solicitations (NRAs and AOs) as a PDF from the SOMA web page.
 ROSES is released each year on or about February 14th.
 Planned program elements of ROSES are listed in the ROSES tables of due dates as 'TBD' and hypertext links from each title in the table of due dates connects to the NSPIRES page for that program element with a summary and point of contact.